n2iw/cat-relay/README.md

 ## Logging

 Cat-Relay writes rotating log files named `cat-relay.log`.
 Messages are logged to this file and, when standard output is available (for example when you run from a terminal), to the console as well.
-If you report an issue, attaching the current `cat-relay.log` helps with diagnosis.
+If you want to report an issue, attaching the current `cat-relay.log` helps with diagnosis.
 Location of the logs is displayed on the bottom of the Settings window.

 ## Run from source code

-For Mac and Windows users, please go to [Release Page](https://github.com/n2iw/cat-relay/releases) to download latest version of Cat-Relay.
+For Mac and Windows users, please go to [Release Page](https://github.com/n2iw/cat-relay/releases) to download latest binary version of Cat-Relay.
 If you are using Linux or you prefer running source code, here are some steps you can follow.

 ### If you use uv

 The easiest way to run Cat-Relay is using [uv](https://docs.astral.sh/uv/).
-After installing uv, open a terminal, go to the folder that contains Cat-Relay and runn following command:
+After installing uv, open a terminal, go to the folder that contains
+Cat-Relay and runn following command:

 `uv run src/app.py`